-Writing an application that can be run as a client within the application-manager is not that much different from writing a stand-alone QML application.
-It basically boils down to three additional tasks:
+Writing an application to run as a client within the application manager is similar to writing a stand-alone QML application, except for these three additional tasks or limitations:

-- If you write a QML application, make the root element of your QML scene an ApplicationManagerWindow (or derive your own custom root item from it).
+- If you write a QML application, make your QML scene's root element an ApplicationManagerWindow; or derive your own custom root item from it.

 - Provide a valid info.yaml file.

-- In multi-porcess mode Window root elements will get a decoration (unless QT_WAYLAND_DISABLE_WINDOWDECORATION is set) and will be invisible by default.
-QQuick Items will be wrapped inside a Window representing a Wayland client window.
+- In multi-process mode, Window root elements always get a decoration (unless you set QT_WAYLAND_DISABLE_WINDOWDECORATION) and are invisible by default.
+QQuick Items are wrapped inside a Window representing a Wayland client window.

-- In single-process mode Window root elements will appear parallel to instead of inside the System-UI.
+- In single-process mode Window root elements appear parallel to instead of inside the System UI.

-The Manifest Definition documentation has all the information to produce a minimal
+The Manifest Definition has all the information you need to produce a minimal

-info.yaml files for potentially hundreds of applications can be a very time consuming task and would severely slow down application-manager's startup.
+info.yaml files recursively, for potentially hundreds of applications can be a very time consuming task and would severely slow down the application manager's startup.
 Therefore, all manifest files are cached in a binary database.
-In order to make changes to an
+To notify the application manager about changes to an

-info.yaml file known to the application-manager, you have to force a rebuild of this database by calling
+info.yaml file, you have to force a rebuild of this database by calling

-Note: Dynamically adding/updating/removing single applications is supported via the ApplicationInstaller interface.
+Note: Dynamically adding, updating, or removing individual applications is supported via the ApplicationInstaller interface.

-To install applications into a system-ui using the Installer Sub-System, the application first needs to be packaged.
+To install applications into a System UI using the Installer Sub-System, the application needs to be packaged first.
 This can be done using the Packager utility.
-To better integrate the packaging into your usual developer workflow you can also use the qmake integration provided by the application-manager.
+To better integrate the packaging into your usual developer workflow you can also use the qmake integration provided.

-For simple QML only apps, just create a qmake project file which defines an install step for all the needed files.
-The actual install location doesn't matter in this case, because it will just be used as a temporary path during package creation.
+For simple QML-only applications, create a qmake project file which defines an install step for all the needed files.
+The actual install location doesn't matter in this case, because it is used as a temporary path when the package is being created.

 TEMPLATE = aux FILES += info.yaml \ icon.png \ Main.qml app.files = $$FILES app.path = /apps/com.example.application INSTALLS += app